informatics-isi-edu/ermrestjs/docs/user-docs/pseudo-columns.md

     "entity": false

+#### self-link
+If you want to show a self-link to the current row, you need to make sure the source is based on a not-null unique column and add the `"self_link": true` to the definition.

 #### markdown_name
 markdown_name captures the display name of the column.
 You can change the default display name by setting the markdown_name attribute.